 For any women interested in getting breast implants, or for women that already have breast implants, it’s essential to make a plan for maintaining proper health.
 All women, regardless of whether or not they have implants, should make health their priority.
-However, there are many options available for women to meet their bi-yearly mammogram appointment recommendations, regardless of whether or not they have breast implants.
+However, there are many options available for women to meet their bi-yearly mammogram appointment recommendations, regardless of whether they have breast implants.

 Do Breast Implants Increase the Risk of Cancer

 The U.S. Food and Drug Administration has required extensive testing of approved breast implants.
 Currently, there is no compelling evidence that either saline or silicone-gel implants cause cancer.

-In the 1990s, silicone breast implants were pulled off of the market due to concerns that they could increase the risk of cancer.
+In the 1990s, silicone breast implants were pulled off the market due to concerns that they could increase cancer risk.
 After 14 years of further long-term studies, the FDA once again approved silicone-gel implants.
 Since their approval, silicone-gel implants have become a popular option.

 For more information on breast implants and mammograms, contact our San Diego practice.
-Our team is happy to listen to patients’ concerns and answer any questions they have about breast implants and the breast augmentation procedure.
+Our team is happy to listen to patients’ concerns and answer any questions about breast implants and the breast augmentation procedure.